lazywithclass/lazywithclass.github.io/2015-11-06/README.md

 Because it's important that you don't mark people down for actually following the specs.

-### This is our challenge.
-There are many like it, but this one is ours
+### This is our challenge, there are many like it, but this one is ours

 > "You are given the task to design and ultimately code a URL shortner service, how do you approach the problem?"